 Cities of Yangon, Mandalay, Bagan, Nay Pyi Taw and Inle Lake: Exercise normal safety precautions when travelling within these cities.
 Exercise common sense and look out for suspicious behaviour, as you would in Australia.
 Monitor the media and other sources for changes to local travelling conditions.

-Remainder of Rakhine State: Reconsider your need to travel to the remainder of Rakhine State, including tourist destination Mrauk-U and the town of Thandwe near Ngapali Beach, due to the risk of further serious and unpredictable civil unrest.
-The Myanmar Government launched security clearance operations in the area following attacks on a number of northern Rakhine police outposts in October 2016.
+Sittwe and the remainder of Rakhine State: Reconsider your need to travel to the remainder of Rakhine State, including the capital city Sittwe, tourist destination Mrauk-U and the town of Thandwe near Ngapali Beach, due to the risk of further serious and unpredictable civil unrest following fatal attacks on security forces on 25 August 2017 and earlier attacks on a number of northern Rakhine police outposts in October 2016.
 Myanmar Government restrictions on movement are in place.

-Curfews are in place in parts of northern Rakhine State following armed clashes in October 2016.
+Curfews are in place in parts of northern Rakhine State.
 Tensions remain high and protests can escalate quickly.
 Curfews and restrictions on movement can be imposed at short notice.
 Follow all instructions issued by local authorities.